Pnikanti/pong-clone/README.md

 # Pong clone

-Pong clone implemented with the help of OpenGL, GLFW and GLEW.
-Build with CMake.
+Pong clone is implemented with OpenGL, GLEW, GLFW and GLM.
+Building is done with CMake.